What to do if you're denied home insurance

 “Each carrier has its own set of underwriting guidelines,” says Alaina Hixson, Nashville, Tennessee-based director of sales and operations at The Churchill Agency, an independent agency offering home, auto and life insurance nationwide.

-So, the fact that one company has rejected your request for coverage does not mean all others will follow suit.
+So, the fact that one company has rejected your application doesn't mean all others will follow suit.

 You can also contact an independent insurance agent or broker with the expertise to find companies that offer coverage to homeowners in your situation.